 - Pretest your survey.
 After you have created and published your survey, it is important for you to test the survey's functionality to ensure you are receiving the results you wish to achieve.
 Not only should you test the survey's performance on various operating systems and browsers, but you should generate multiple responses to ensure you are able to generate the analyzing and reporting features you wish to obtain.
 If you are utilizing the Survey Mailer to distribute your survey, make sure you test these features as well.
 Although you can generate test responses within Qualtrics, you are strongly encouraged to ask multiple colleagues and/or friends to take your survey to determine if there are any confusing or unclear questions.
 Once you have finished testing the survey, you can delete your responses before making the survey public and/or distributing the survey to respondents.

 - Backup your survey and survey data.
 The ITS policy for survey restoration is for disaster recovery only.
 For this reason, it is very important for you to make a backup copy of your surveys and survey responses regularly.

 - Make your survey accessible.
 Make sure everyone will be able to read your surveys.
 Assistive technologies are being used more frequently and are supported at the University of Iowa.
-The Iowa Center for Assistive Technology Education and Research (ICATER) offers training and resources for students, staff, and faculty interested in assistive technology and accessibility.
-For more information on the use of assistive technologies and ICATER please visit the ICATER home page.
+The Education Technology Center offers training and resources for students, staff, and faculty interested in assistive technology and accessibility.
+For more information on the use of assistive technologies please visit the Assistive Technology & Accessibility home page.
 The Qualtrics software can also assist you with creating accessible surveys by clicking

 - Clean up old surveys.
 Keep in mind that Qualtrics is not meant to be used as a survey repository or for survey/data storage – it is only intended to serve as an online data collection service for surveys actively collecting data.
 All surveys which are no longer receiving responses should be exported as backup copies and deleted from user accounts in a timely fashion.